Jaguar E-Pace SUV - Engines, drive & performance

 Jaguar E-Pace petrol engines

 All petrol E-Pace models use powerful 2.0-litre engines and come with four-wheel drive and an automatic gearbox as standard.
-The entry-level P200 has 197bhp and gets from 0-62mph in 8.5 seconds.
-The P250 has 246bhp and can get from 0-62mph in 7.5 seconds, while the P300 has 296bhp and is the fastest E-Pace in the range, managing 0-62mph in 6.9 seconds.
+The entry-level P250 has 246bhp and gets from 0-62mph in 7.5 seconds, while the P300 has 296bhp and is the fastest E-Pace in the range, managing 0-62mph in 6.9 seconds.